jayhansim/senarai-aktiviti-sukan/README.md

 A single-page web app for browsing 1,453 licensed sports events from Malaysia's Ministry of Youth and Sports (eRosa KBS).
 Link: https://erosa.kbs.gov.my/carian_pelesenan/aktivitisukan_list.php

+## Reason of building this

+I'm a runner and as Malaysian we can enjoy tax relief from participating in races, provided that the competition organiser is approved and licensed by the Commissioner of Sports.
+Then I found the list on eRosa KBS website.
+The user experience of the website wasn't optimal.
+Hence with the help of AI, I recreate the table and made some enhancements by adding filters and more responsive search capabilities using modern web tech.

 ## Usage

 Open `index.html` directly in a browser, or serve it locally: